 While you are at the Visitor Information Centre you can also check out the Banff and Lake Louise community calendars to find out about the events going on during your stay.
 Often there are free concerts, festivals and other exciting events to enjoy.

-If you have a car, consider staying in the nearby town of Canmore rather than in Banff itself.
-It’s only about a 30-minute drive away, but you’ll find cheaper prices on hotels and motels.
+If you have a car (or even if you don’t), consider staying in the nearby town of Canmore rather than in Banff itself.
+It’s only about a 30-minute drive or bus away, but you’ll find cheaper prices on hotels and motels.
 Plus, Canmore offers a quieter atmosphere and a better chance to get to know the locals, rather than being surrounded by other tourists.

 Oh, and if you are staying in Canmore make sure that you fill up your fuel tank there too.
 Fuel is cheaper in Canmore than it is in Banff or Lake Louise.
 Calgary is even cheaper.
 So if you’re travelling by car, it’s a good idea to fill up your tank there before heading off to begin your adventures in the Rockies.